Paarth-Rana/Agentic-AI-News-to-Narrative-Pipeline/README.md

 This project focuses on **agent-based workflows**, where:

 - Each step is handled by a node in a LangGraph pipeline
+- Accepts optional user input to guide topic selection while ensuring a specific, valid case is chosen
-- The system makes decisions (topic selection, filtering, structuring)
+- The system makes decisions (topic selection, filtering, validation, structuring)
 - Outputs are kept aligned across text, images, and audio

 ---